For at least a decade, Apple has been working on augmented reality and virtual reality technologies.

 The latest reports claimed Apple is working on a powerful AR/VR headset that features an 8K display for each eye.
 It's untethered from a computer or smartphone and should work with both VR and AR apps.
 This headset can connect to a "dedicated box" over a high-speed, short-range wireless technology called 60GHz WiGig.
 It features a 5-nanometer Apple processor and resembles a PC tower.

 All the technology will be built into the headset and the box.
-Apple is said to be aiming to launch this AR/VR headset in 2020.

-Has Apple ever spoke about Apple Glasses?
+Has Apple ever spoken about Apple Glasses?